Review

 Full Review

-The MA320UG is what happens when BenQ stops trying to undercut the Studio Display on price and instead tries to beat it on features.
-It’s a 32-inch 4K panel with a 120Hz refresh rate, Thunderbolt 4, and a Nano Gloss finish — a combination Apple still doesn’t sell at any price.
+The MA320UP is what happens when BenQ stops trying to undercut the Studio Display on price and instead tries to beat it on features that Mac users actually notice — Nano Gloss coating, Mac-keyboard volume and brightness control, and dual USB-C charging in a 32-inch 4K panel.

 The Panel